Princeton: A Visitor’s Guide

 Princeton Cemetery

-Explore this historic cemetery of the Nassau Presbyterian Church, established in 1757.
-Use the map, available online to locate the final resting places of Princetonians such as Aaron Burr and Grover Cleveland.
-Located across the street from the library, the entrance is on Greenview Avenue.
+The historic cemetery of Nassau Presbyterian Church was established in 1757.
+Located across Wiggins Street from the library, the entrance is on Greenview Avenue.
+Use the brochure and map, available online to locate the final resting places of some notable Princetonians such as Aaron Burr and Grover Cleveland.
+You can also search digitized interment records and view an interactive map.

 Morven Museum & Garden